 This course covers fundamental principles and laws of chemistry.
 Topics include measurement, atomic and molecular structure, periodicity, chemical reactions, chemical bonding, stoichiometry, thermochemistry, gas laws, and solutions.
-Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM

-152. This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA/AS.
+Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM 152.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA/AS.

-CHM 152 General Chemistry II
+CHM 152 General Chemistry II 3 3 0 4

-Prerequisites: CHM 151 Corequisites: None
+Prerequisites: C or better earned in CHM 151